The 10 most serene spots in Toronto

 A surprisingly quiet place despite its central location, the green roof at city hall is an excellent place to reserve a few moments of tranquility in the midst of a hectic day.
 The south-facing side of the roof has a better view, but is short on seating options.
 The back of the building is a better bet, where the flowers are a bit nicer, too.

-The University of Toronto has a number of wonderful libraries that are easy enough to access even if you're not a student of the school.
-In the winter, Trinity probably takes the cake with its fireplace-adorned reading rooms, but come warmer weather, the basement at E.J.
-Pratt is one of the nicest places to read in the city.
-Here you look out onto a modern garden area with a waterfall that's mostly free of humans and has a sort of Frank Lloyd Wright feel about it.
+U of T has a number of wonderful libraries that are easy enough to access even if you're not a student of the school.
+In winter, Trinity takes the cake with its fireplace-adorned reading rooms, but summer, the basement at E.J.
+Pratt is the spot.
+Here you look out onto a modern garden area with a waterfall that has a Frank Lloyd Wright-feel about it.

-Most cemeteries are serene places (almost by definition), but something about the rolling terrain at Mount Pleasant Cemetery and its various nooks and crannies makes it one of the calmest places in the entire city.
+Most cemeteries are serene places (by definition), but something about the rolling terrain at Mount Pleasant Cemetery and its various nooks and crannies makes it one of the calmest places in the entire city.
 The Necropolis is also a remarkably tranquil spot, but affords less sweeping views and seating options.
-Both are fine places when you need to get away from it all.

 Join the conversation Load comments